What to Do If VA Reduces Your Rating

 Can the VA reduce a rating I've held for over 20 years?

-Generally, no. Under 38 CFR § 3.951(b), a disability rating that has been in effect continuously for 20 or more years cannot be reduced below the lowest level it was rated during that period — unless there is clear evidence of fraud.
+Generally, no. Under 38 CFR § 3.951(b), a disability rating that has been in effect continuously for 20 or more years cannot be reduced below the lowest level it was rated during that period — unless there is a showing that the rating was based on fraud.
 This is one of the strongest protections available to veterans.

 What does 'sustained improvement' mean for rating reductions?

-For ratings held five years or more, the VA must show 'sustained improvement' under 38 CFR § 3.344(a) — meaning your condition has genuinely and consistently gotten better over time, not just that one exam looked slightly different.
-The VA must consider the full record of exams and whether the improvement is likely to continue under ordinary conditions of daily life.
+For ratings held five years or more, the VA must show 'sustained material improvement' under 38 CFR § 3.344(a) — a standard that applies once the five-year stabilization threshold in § 3.344(c) is met.
+Sustained material improvement means your condition has genuinely and substantially gotten better over time in a meaningful, lasting way — not just that one exam looked slightly different.
+The VA must consider the full record of exams and whether the improvement is likely to continue under the ordinary conditions of life.

 Can Augustus Miles help if the VA is reducing my rating?